raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 # Setting up a Raspberry Pi as a Bridged Wireless Access Point

 The Raspberry Pi can be used as a bridged wireless access point within an existing ethernet network.
-This will allow to extend the network to wireless computers and devices.
+This will extend the network to wireless computers and devices.

 ```
                                          +- RPi -------+